zuozhenggh/learning-library/data-management-library/university/howard/csci-432-db-sys/json/json.md

     ![](./images/picture100-36.png " ")

-# Provisioning an Autonomous JSON Database
+## Task 2: Provisioning an Autonomous JSON Database

-## Introduction

-This lab walks you through the steps to get started using the Oracle Autonomous JSON Database [AJD] on Oracle Cloud.
-In this lab, you will provision a new AJD instance and connect to the Autonomous Database using JSON.
+This task walks you through the steps to get started using the Oracle Autonomous JSON Database [AJD] on Oracle Cloud.
+In this task, you will provision a new AJD instance and connect to the Autonomous Database using JSON.

 Estimated Time: 10 minutes

-Watch the video below for a quick walk through of the lab.
+Watch the video below for a quick walk through of the task.

 [](youtube:ICHM8bDast0)

 ### Objectives

-In this lab, you will:
+In this task, you will:

 * Learn how to provision a new Autonomous Database
 * Connect to your Autonomous Database using JSON